rickywck/srde-project/plan.md

 ### 6.2 Retrieval & Generation (Combined Tool)

-The Supervisor invokes `generate_backlog_with_retrieval` (from `retrieval_backlog_tool`) which internally:
+Both the **Supervisor Agent** and the **Backlog Synthesis Workflow** invoke `generate_backlog_with_retrieval` (from `retrieval_backlog_tool`) as the primary method for generation.
+This tool internally:
 1. Queries Pinecone for ADO items and architecture constraints (using `retrieval_tool` logic).
-2. Calls the Backlog Generation Agent with the retrieved context.
+2. Calls the **Backlog Generation Agent** with the retrieved context.
 3. Returns ONLY the generated backlog items (reducing conversation history).

-This combined approach is preferred over separate retrieval and generation steps to minimize token usage in the conversation history.
+This combined approach ensures consistency between chat-based and workflow-based execution and minimizes token usage in the conversation history.

 ### 6.3 Prompt Assembly